Peter-T-Ruehr/CompoundVision3D/README.md

 # compound_vision_3D
 This repository contains
-* R pacckage to automatically extract 3D information (number of facets, facet positions, inter-facet angles, sensitivity and acuity) of compound eyes.
+* R package CompoundVision3D to automatically extract 3D information (number of facets, facet positions, inter-facet angles, sensitivity and acuity) of compound eyes.

 ## Additional unpublished but existing code:
 ### (This is part of an analysis manuscript - it is not yet decided which code will be part of the package)